ajrgodfrey/WriteR/ReadMe.md

 ## October 2016

-- added documentation folder ad file for hot key assignments
+- added documentation folder
+-  aded file for hot key assignments

 ## Work to do